salesforce/PCL/README.md

-## PCL: Prototypical Contrastive Learning of Unsupervised Representations (Salesforce Research)
+## Prototypical Contrastive Learning of Unsupervised Representations (Salesforce Research)
 <img src="./img/PCL_framework.png" width="600">

 This is a PyTorch implementation of the PCL paper: